rycolab/cpsbs/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/AfraAmini/cpsbs)
 ![GitHub](https://img.shields.io/github/license/AfraAmini/cpsbs)

-This repository contains implementation of Conditional Poisson and Sampford beam search which can be used to draw samples *without* replacement from sequence models.
+This repository contains implementation of Conditional Poisson Stochastic Beam Search, which can be used to draw samples *without* replacement from sequence models.
 *For more details, [see our paper](link).*

 # Table of contents